 Climate change

-We declared a climate emergency on 15 January 2020.
-As a council, we pledged to be carbon neutral by 2030.
+We declared a climate emergency on 15 January 2020 and as a council, we pledged to be carbon neutral by 2030.
+This is for our scope 1,2, and 3 emissions.

 Our carbon neutral strategy

 We have now produced a carbon neutral strategy.
-This strategy makes fighting climate change a guiding principle in our decision making as an organisation.
+This strategy makes fighting climate change key in our decision making as an organisation.
 It details our carbon reduction targets, sets our emission baselines and also provides a direction of travel.

 Our climate action and biodiversity work plan